I Want To Be An Apprentice

 - Meet new people and develop new opportunities

-- Start on a career path
+- Start or change career

 - Build up your CV